Giant Rose, 1200mm, John Lewis, "Alice in Wonderland"

-Design and production of a floating element for one off Shiseido marketing campaign at the Ice Tank Studio in London.
+Design & Creation of a paper installation for Shiseido marketing campaign, which took place at the Ice Tank Studio, London.

-Dozens of meters of Colorama paper have been individually hand cut in strips, and the shape has been obtained on site, achieving an organic effect, casual yet sophisticated in its entire simplicity of shapes and shadows effects projected on the surrounding walls.
+Dozens of meters of paper have been manually cut and the shape of the sculpture has been put together on site by rigging it from the ceiling, obtaining an organic, casual yet sophisticated and contemporary effect thanks to the simplicity of its forms, light and shadows reflected on the surrounding walls.

-This was the very first window treatment project made in paper for ''Lungta de Fancy", a luxury boutique located on Bond Street in Mayfair, very well known for designer's brands in the heart of the capital.
+Paperize's very first paper design project for the luxury boutique 'Lungta De Fancy' located in Mayfair, very well known for its high end fashion stores in the heart of the capital.

 The client's choice was for warm, metallic colours, from ochre to rich golden and bronze tones, using paper and heavyweight card and leaving the colours to create lighting and shadows effects without any painting implementation.